Berlin’s 2023 Songwriting Camp with Fink

 Angelique: I think we’re all currently sitting on the songs as demos to see if any of the artists we wrote for would be interested in using them.
 Should that not work out, I’m pretty sure all of us are proud enough of the work we created to want to release it on our own at some point.

 We are looking forward to hearing the songs that our students have been working on and to our next Songwriting Camp!
-Find out more about Songwriting at BIMM Institute Berlin here.
+Find out more about Songwriting at BIMM University Berlin here.